brettspeaks/salt-talk/salt-talk.rst

 What's going on here?
 ---------------------
-    Well, from the salt-master we are pushing ping state from the test module to the minion and asking for it's response.
+    Well, from the salt-master we are pushing ping state from the test module to the minion and asking for its response.

     More information on the test module here_.